KrasnitzLab/SCGV/README.md

 ### Activate the viewer environment

+* If you have already existing environmen before using it you need to activate it.
-* To activate the anaconda environment `cnviewer` you need to use the appropriate anconda instructions to
+To activate the anaconda environment `cnviewer` you need to use the appropriate anconda instructions to
 [activate an environment](http://conda.pydata.org/docs/using/envs.html#change-environments-activate-deactivate).
 For `Linux` and `OS X` you should